ministryofjustice/cloud-platform-environments/cmd/delete-oldsnapshots/README.md

 - An variable set called `ownerId` with the value of your AWS Account ID.
 - An variable set called `awsRegion` that contains the valid AWS region.
+- An variable set called `daysOlder` to delete the snapshots older than given days.

 Then you can run: